Daehyun-Kang/Aurora/README.md

 This project is dual-licensed.
 For non-commercial use you and use this SW under under the "GPL version 2 or any later version".
-For commerical use you should receive written permission from the copyright hodler.
+For commerical use you should receive written permission from the copyright holder.

 ## Acknowledgments